FuelLabs/fuel-core/crates/fuel-core-nats/README.md

 #### owners.{height}.{owner_id} and assets.{height}.{asset_id}

-Transactins with an owner_id or asset_id are additioanlly published to these two topics.
+Transactins with an owner_id or asset_id are additionally published to these two topics.

 ```rust
 Transaction::Script(s) => {